milkcircle/milkcircle.github.io/_posts/2018-12-16-demons-infest-this-world.md

 i realized
 demons infest this world
-and you were one of them.
+and you're one of them.